4sh/datamaintain/samples/k8s/README.md

 kubectl logs busybox -c datamaintain
 ```

-Once busybox is started you can check that datamaintain start correctly by checking the `executedScripts` collection :
+Once busybox is started you can check that Datamaintain start correctly by checking the `executedScripts` collection :
 ```
-kubectl exec mongo-mongodb-replicaset-0 -- mongo --quiet --eval 'db.getCollection("executedScripts").find()'             ✔ ╱ minikube ⎈
+kubectl exec mongo-mongodb-replicaset-0 -- mongo --quiet --eval 'db.getCollection("executedScripts").find()'
 ```
 You must find one entry : `v1.0_init.js`.